NubletZ/LinuxOS_Notes/109下/Week-5/README.md

 * ctrl + A : will bring you to the first word in your command
 * ctrl + E will bring you to the end of your command
 * ctrl + C to end the process
-* ctrl + Z will stop the program and put it in the background. e.x output = [1] Stopped ping 8.8.8.8, to run it agai you need to type "$fg 1"
+* ctrl + Z will stop the program and put it in the background. e.x output = [1] Stopped ping 8.8.8.8, to run it again you need to type "$fg 1"